 In classical mythology, the Latin term Genius Loci refers to a protective spirit attached to a place, a guardian who watches over its part of the world and imbues it with a special character.
-In a modern context, alcarol seek to identify the spirit and the essence of a place to obtain an unordinary understanding.
+In a modern context, alcarol seeks to identify the spirit and the essence of a place to obtain an extraordinary understanding.

-alcarol is located halfway between the Venice Lagoon and the nearby Dolomite Unesco World Heritage mountains, and its pieces aim to capture some unusual atmospheres of these unique lands, often by freezing time at the end of the material’s life cycle, thereby giving it a new life.
+alcarol is based halfway between the Venice Lagoon and the nearby Dolomite Unesco World Heritage mountains, and its pieces aim to capture some unique atmospheres of these remarkable lands, often by freezing time at the end of the material’s life cycle, thereby giving it a new life.

-The subsequent sectioning of the physical substances allows for an appreciation of their intimate and profound natures, introducing the fundamental idea of environmental cross-section.
+The subsequent sectioning of the physical substances allows for an appreciation of their intimate and profound natures; introducing the fundamental idea of environmental cross-section.

 Andrea Forti – architect – was born in the Dolomite mountains in 1981.
-Then he moved to Venice, where in 2005 he graduated in Architecture at IUAV.
-Immediately undertakes collaborations with various architects and furniture craftsmen as designer and prototypist.
-The simplicity and rationality that guides its projects gives way to artistic and craft influences, giving a strong emotional charge.
-During the Lagoon residency, he has cultivated his passion for the various forms of artistic expression, in a growing of very personal experimentation.
+Then he moved to Venice, where he graduated in 2005 in Architecture at IUAV.
+Immediately undertaking collaborations with various architects and furniture craftsmen as designer and prototypist, the simplicity and rationality that guide Andrea in projects is artistic and crafting influences which drive a strong emotional charge in his work.
+During the Lagoon residency, he cultivated his passion for various forms of artistic expression, while curating very personal experimentation.

 Eleonora Dal Farra – conservator – was born in the Dolomite mountains in 1986.
-In 2005 she moved to Venice in pursuit of his passion for art and graduated at the Academy of Fine Arts.
-In 2007 she collaborated with the artist Odili Donald Odita at the 52th International Art Exhibition, deepening the perceptual phenomena related to shape and color.
-In 2009 he graduated in Artistic Restoration and undertakes collaborations providing their services in various site and restoration workshops throughout Italy.
+In 2005 she moved to Venice in pursuit of her passion for art and graduated at the Academy of Fine Arts.
+In 2007 she collaborated with the artist Odili Donald Odita at the 52nd International Art Exhibition, deepening the perceptual phenomena related to shape and color.
+In 2009 he graduated in Artistic Restoration, undertaking collaborations of varying services in a range of site and restoration workshops throughout Italy.